 - Athletes for the Cure, which helps high school and college athletic teams host successful fundraising events at games or tournaments.

 - Komen Connections, an outreach program designed to bring Affiliate supporters together as Ambassadors in outlying regions, including those counties that we share with the Northern Nevada Affiliate.

 - Rally for the Cure, a “tournament in a box” program that provides support to golf courses, tennis clubs and other organizations wishing to raise funds and awareness

 - Outreach to outlying areas and at-risk populations

 How do we do it?

 We operate with the help of the generous people in the Sacramento region.

 - Fundraising events and campaigns.
-Our biggest is Race for the Cure, the Sacramento Valley Affiliate’s largest participatory fundraising event.
+Our biggest is Race for the Cure, Komen Sacramento’s largest participatory fundraising event.